 An excellent version of a classic, and completely whole-wheat.

-I discovered this chocolate chip cookie recipe in my favorite baking book, Good to the Grain by Kim Boyce.
+I discovered these crispy chocolate chip cookies in my favorite baking book, Good to the Grain by Kim Boyce.
 Because she’s a top pastry chef, she uses whole-grain flours to show off the distinctive flavors and textures of the grains (rather than using whole grains in a stodgy way out of guilt).
 Every recipe I’ve made from the book has created something exquisite, surprising and delighting guests with complex flavors and perfect texture.
 This is one of the top cookbooks I recommend to friends.

 The whole-wheat flour in these cookies creates a rich, nutty taste (almost fooling you into thinking you added nuts to the dough).
 The combination of dark brown sugar and the right amount of salt creates a hint of that sensual salty-caramel taste in the dough.
 None of my friends or family have ever guessed that these were whole wheat.
 They taste too good to seem healthy, which means we need to work on erasing the culture’s myth that health and good flavor are enemies.
 This is the perfect cookbook for reminding us, one recipe at a time, that the most healthful foods are usually the most delicious.

 A single batch of cookies calls for 8 ounces of bittersweet chocolate.
 Make sure you use high-quality chocolate because the distinctive flavor will pair better with the other quality ingredients.
 This week I made a double-batch using 16 ounces of chocolate, which means I used most of a gigantic 17.6-ounce chocolate bar from Trader Joe’s.
 I was thrilled to use the majority of that surrealistically-enormous bar.

 3 Cups Whole-wheat flour (I sometimes use whole-wheat pastry flour)

 1 teaspoon baking soda